DanielSnor/Zpravobot.news/DOCS/Settings for IFTTT filter script - v3.0.0.md

 - `PHRASES_BANNED` and `PHRASES_REQUIRED` now support `FilterRule` objects with regex, AND, and OR logic
 - `CONTENT_REPLACEMENTS` now supports `literal` flag for non-regex patterns

+### Behavior Changes

+- Self-quotes are now detected and formatted: In v2.0, self-quotes were excluded.
+In v3.0, they are properly detected and formatted with `PREFIX_SELF_REFERENCE` instead of the user's @username.
+- Self-reposts always allowed: The `REPOST_ALLOWED` setting now only affects external reposts.
+Self-reposts are always processed and formatted with `PREFIX_SELF_REFERENCE`.
+- Improved quote tweet URL selection: Quote tweets now prefer `entryUrl` (the user's own tweet) over `imageUrl` (the quoted tweet) for the final URL.
+- RSS truncation tracking: When RSS content is truncated at input stage (`RSS_MAX_INPUT_CHARS`), this is now tracked throughout processing to ensure proper ellipsis handling.

 ---